 In raunchified versions, those words were turned into things like: “Each night at ten, I lay her again / I f--k my girl all kinds of ways.”

-It was soon rumored that the hard-to-understand lyrics on The Kingsmen record were obscene, which caused much moral harrumphing.
+It was soon rumored that the hard-to-understand lyrics on The Kingsmen record were themselves obscene.
+This caused much moral harrumphing by parents, the press, politicians and bureaucrats.

 Indiana Governor Matthew Welsh declared the record to be “pornographic” and banned it from the state’s airwaves.
+(And he was a liberal Democrat!)
 Some radio stations in other states also banned it.

-Federal investigators grilled Richard Berry and Jack Ely and played the Kingsmen record forward and backward at various speeds, including 33 rpm, 45 rpm and 78 rpm.
+Federal investigators grilled Richard Berry and Jack Ely and listened intently to the Kingsmen record played forward and backward at various speeds, including 33 rpm, 45 rpm and 78 rpm.

 In February 1964, one exasperated FCC official uttered what became a legendary rock history quote when he reported: